widged/gb-elm-language/en/type/01-primitive.md

 ## Literals

-These are pretty simple, and most are identical or very similar to JS.
 The types of literals are built into the language.

 ```elm
 True : Bool